How does the process work?

 Choose from under collar, 'baffo', and inside lining positions.

-What trousers details can I choose from?
+What trouser details can I choose from?

 Trouser details include: